 These same scenarios have parallels on a wider scale for commercial solar and wind.

-Energy Storage and the Grid: Challenges, but A Solution.
+Energy Storage and the Grid: Challenges, but with a Solution.

 Update: As discussed in this you tube video (at the linked point at around 40 minutes) that is pro-renewables, without storage, the problem is not solved.